Planning a family

-Folic acid supplements taken when planning a pregnancy can help reduce the risk of the baby having spina bifida or other neural tube defects.
+Folic acid supplements taken when planning a pregnancy can help reduce the risk of the baby having spina bifida or other Neural Tube Defects (NTD).

 Folic acid is easily available in most supermarkets and pharmacies.